• Skip to content

 2014 Buick Encore Powertrain: One Choice

 You get one engine and transmission choice with the Buick Encore: a 1.4-liter turbocharged inline-four cylinder engine is paired with a six-speed automatic transmission.
 Under normal driving conditions this combination is sufficient for the Encore, but it strains when when four people are present and when the vehicle is climbing.
-When I pushed the Encore, I kept thinking that a turbocharged engine displacing at about 1.8 liters might be better suited for this CUV.
-Ideally, the 2.0-liter turbocharged engine found in other Buick models would work best and serve up a truly robust powertrain.

 Buick uses what they call “variable-effort” electric steering to help give this CUV a tight turning radius.
 I wouldn’t expect anything less considering the Encore’s size.
 Braking is good with its disc brakes handling sudden stops with ease.
 The 2014 Buick Encore is outfitted with 10 standard airbags including driver and front passenger knee airbags.

-The Buick Encore may be ideal for the individual buyer or a couple.
-You get nearly 50 cubic feet of rear storage space by folding forward the seat cushion portion of the back seat and then the back seat itself.
 But, you should also know that to get the rear seat to fold flat, you’ll have to move the front seats forward by several inches.
 This won’t work for a tall driver — I’m nearly 6-feet tall and it didn’t work for me.

 GMC Terrain Denali Considerations

-So, if the Buick Encore doesn’t work for you, take heart: most Buick and GMC dealers are under one roof.
-That means the GMC Terrain is the next largest CUV in the showroom and gets 32 mpg on the highway, just 1 mpg below the Encore.
 Choose the Denali package and you’ll pay about $3,000 more for the Terrain than the Encore, but you will get a much more roomier cabin, a robust 2.4-liter four cylinder engine and a leather interior.
 And that isn’t a bad compromise when considering premium level small CUVs.

-2014 Buick Encore FWD Premium Group
+2014 Buick Encore FWD Premium Specifications

 • Sticker price from $28,965